Analog and digital electronics for engineers

 Subsequent chapters discuss the principles of applying negative and positive feedback in amplifiers, leading the reader to the final two chapters covering digital circuits and their applications.

-All chapters conclude with a solved problem followed by a number of practice questions from various universities to which answers are given.
+All chapters conclude with a solved problem followed by several practice questions from various universities to which answers are given.

 This new edition, like the first, will prove a valuable text for first and second-year courses in universities and polytechnics on electronics and electrical engineering and will be useful to practicing engineers and scientists who need to use analog and digital chips in the course of their work.

-The book Analog and Digital Electronics for Engineers cover the following chapters
+The book Analog and Digital Electronics for Engineers covers the following chapters

 - Principles of amplifiers